Note to Self: Gaussian Hypercontractivity

 \[\xi_{x^\top Ax}(t) \le \xi_{\tilde{x}^\top Ax}(4t) \le \xi_{\tilde{g}^\top Ag}(4vt) \le \frac{16v^2\left\|A\right\|_{\rm F}^2\, t^2}{2(1-4v\left\|A\right\|t)}.\]

-This cgf implies the desired probability bound as a consequence of the following fact (see Boucheron, Lugosi, and Massart’s Concentration Inequalities page 29 and Exercise 2.8):
+This cgf implies the desired probability bound on the upper tail as a consequence of the following fact (see Boucheron, Lugosi, and Massart’s Concentration Inequalities page 29 and Exercise 2.8):

 Fact (Bernstein concentration from Bernstein cgf bound): Suppose that a random variable X satisfies the cgf bound \xi_X(t) \le \tfrac{vt^2}{2(1-ct)} for 0 < t < 1/c.
 Then